Bernard Kenny: Early life

 Kenny attended Delbarton School, received a B.A. from the University of Pennsylvania (1968) in Economics and was awarded a J.D.
 (1976) from the Fordham University School of Law.

 Career

+In 1980, Kenny served as a delegate to the Democratic National Convention supporting Ted Kennedy against incumbent president Jimmy Carter.

 Before moving up to the Senate, Kenny served in the lower house of the New Jersey Legislature, the General Assembly, from 1987 to 1993.
 Upon the resignation of Bob Menendez from the New Jersey Senate, due to his election to the United States House of Representatives, Kenny was selected to fill the vacancy.

 A Navy veteran, Senator Kenny is a partner at the law firm of Florio Kenny Raval, LLP.
 When the Senate was tied 20-20 in 2002 to 2003, Kenny served as the Democratic Majority Leader, and when the Democrats regained majority control, he took over as full Majority Leader, a position he held for the remainder of his Senate term, except for his last day in office when he became President of the Senate.